metamaden/jekyll-now/_posts/2020-2-13-MontyHall.md

 We can call the typical formulation of the game, as above, the "canonical" or "classical" formulation.
 This has the following attributes or rules:

 1. Three doors total, behind which 1 has a prize, and the remaining 2 have goats.
-2. The player picks a door.
+2. The player picks a door (decision 1).
 3. Monty reveals one of the two remaining doors to be a goat.
-4. The player decides whether to stick with their initial choice (step 2) or switch to the last unpicked door.
+4. The player decides whether to stick with their initial choice or switch to the last unpicked door (decision 2).
 5. The final player-selected door is revealed to be either a goat or the prize.

-Note a few characteristics of the above.
-First, we've framed the player's second decision as "whether to switch", though I'd argue the natural naive interpretation is we're merely picking doors twice more or less at random.
-Second, there's randomness implied in steps 2 and 3, where the player picks an initial door at random, and 2/3rds of the time Monty chooses randomly between one of two goats to reveal.
+We should note some key characteristics of this formulation.
+First, a natural but flawed formulation might state that all the player does is pick a door (decision 1) then pick another door (decision 2).
+Instead, I've stated the player picks a door (decision 1) then they decide whether to switch doors (decision 2).
+This distinction is vital because it acknowledges that Monty is providing information that between the decisions that can help our odds of winning if we heed it.
+Second, there's randomness implied in stages 1 - 3, or in selecting the prize door (stage 1), player picking a door (stage 2/decision 1), and monty revealing a goat (stage 3).
+The last stage is randomized just 1 out of 3 games, where the player already picked the prize door and Monty decides which remaining goat door to reveal at random.

-In terms of semantics, I'll consider certain parameters (e.g. 3 total doors, 1 prize, etc) as the set of "classical" game parameters or rules.
-Also, I've chosen to assess outcomes using game win frequencies, though I could just as easily have assessed game loss frequencies.
-But each concept is related in this binary state problem of win or lose, where knowing one outcome determines the other (e.g. a win frequency of 0.66 implies a lose frequency of 1 - 0.66 = 0.34, etc.).
+The key parameters I've used to define the classical problem include that Monty reveals all except 1 remaining door to be a goat, and that there is 1 prize.
+Below we'll explore other criteria more in-depth, including the total number of doors in the game.
+Throughout, I've focused on studying game *win* frequencies, though I could just as easily have assessed loss frequencies.
+These outcomes are of course associated, since game outcome is a simple binary variable pointing to either win or loss for the player.

 To simulate the problem in code, pseudocode can be a helpful tool for visualizing the objective.
 Pseudocode is simply a type of abstraction for programming that is programming language agnostic.
 For the Monty Hall simulation, the initial pseudocode might be something like: